PuffinBlue/josharcher/content/code/2016-10-09-Install-ScanSnap-s1300-drivers-on-linux.md

 usb 0x04c5 0x1156
 ```

+...or the lines that match for the s1300i/s1100.

 If those lines aren't there or they are wrong, add or adjust them as needed.

-Interestingly, you'll see the s300 driver will work for the s300M but the s1300 driver won't work for the s1300i.
-If someone has the driver for the s1300i and wants to provide it here let me know.
+Interestingly, you'll see the s300 driver will work for the s300M but the s1300 driver won't work for the s1300i, so make sure you use the correct driver for your device.

 ### Step 4 - reboot you computer